accurascan/AccuraFaceMatch-OCFD/README.md

 ## Install SDK in to your App

 #### Step 1: Check the aar file:
-    Make sure accura_mrz-release.aar file is there inside your app/lib/ folder
+    Make sure accura_mrz_fm_liveness-release.aar file is there inside your app/lib/ folder

 #### Step 2: Add dependency:
     Link the aar file through your app's gradle file.